amingilani/spring-boot-tutorial/README.md

 4. **Data Access/Integration**
   This contains the `JDBC`, `ORM`, `OXM`, `JMS`, and `Transaction` modules.
 5. **Web**
-   Things related to web, including HTTP, MVC and Web Sockets.
+   Modules related to web, including HTTP, MVC and Web Sockets.
 6. **Test**
   Unit and Integration testing frameworks